 As the name suggests, the Ijen midnight tour starts at midnight from Banyuwangi.
 To do the shared tour you can either arrange a private car rental, which will cost you Rp 800,000 or more.
-Alternatively you can join a shared tour, which will cost around USD $10.
-You can find more information about arranging an Ijen tour here.
+Alternatively you can join a shared tour, which will cost around USD $10 USD.

 From the base of Ijen it’s a 60-90 minute hike to the top of the crater.
 When you reach the top you then need to follow the small path into the crater.
 In the dark it’s easy to get lost on the path, so make sure you follow someone closely (if you join a shared tour you should get a guide).
 Oh, and bring a piece of cloth to cover your face, because if the wind is blowing in your direction sulphur smoke will cover the path.

 The view from the bottom of Ijen Crater with the blue flames burning is really out of this world.
 It’s a beautiful site and the best bit is that because the crater is sheltered you won’t feel too cold.
 When I visited I stayed in the crater till almost 4:30 am.
 I then climbed to the top of the crater for sunrise.
 At the end of the Ijen Midnight Tour the car will drop you off at the Banyuwangi Port for the short hop on a ferry to Bali or at the Banyuwangi Airport.
 This marks the end of your Java Tour and the start of the next stage of your Indonesian adventure.

 This one-week itinerary for backpacking through Java will leave you with some amazing memories.
 Yogyakarta is without a doubt my favourite city in Indonesia and you will have a blast when you visit, while the landscape of East Java is really breathtaking.
-I hope that this guide will help you as you organize your trip.
+I hope that this guide will help you as you organise your trip!